working-group-two/docs.wgtwo.com/docs/send-sms-how-to.md

 ## Prerequisites

 ### Token/credentials
-* You will need [credentials from Console](https://console.wgtwo.com/api-keys-redirect) to list voicemails for users on your platform.
+* You will need [credentials from Console](https://console.wgtwo.com/api-keys-redirect) to send SMS to/for users on your platform.

 ### Install dependencies